davidli3100/3DPrintingPublic/README.md

 ## Licensing

-The 3D Printing Online Management App does not allow reproduction of any kind for the purposes of commercial usage, non-educational use, or any sort of use outside of an educational facility.
+The 3D Printing Online Management App does not allow reproduction of any kind for the purposes of commercial usage or non-education use.